 Inaugurated in July 1991, the Los Angeles Interagency Metropolitan Police Apprehension Crime Task Force (L.A.
 IMPACT) is the brainchild of the Los Angeles County Police Chiefs’ Association.
 The task force is a compilation of numerous federal, state and local law enforcement agencies in Los Angeles County whose primary focus is to investigate major crimes, with an emphasis on dismantling mid to major level drug trafficking organizations.

 Since July, 2013, City Attorney Feuer has expanded his Citywide Nuisance Abatement Program and has filed 86 abatement lawsuits and obtained 89 injunctions requiring comprehensive physical and managerial improvements to nuisance properties.
 In this same time period, the office has successfully secured the closure of seven gang/narcotics locations and recovered $1.25 million in costs and fees.
 Feuer also recently established an easy-to-use online method through which residents may report properties with gang and/or narcotics activity in their neighborhoods.
-He's asking residents to report these properties by calling his office at (213) 978-8340 or visiting this page.
+He's asking residents to report problem properties by calling his office at (213) 978-8340 or visiting this page.
 All reports may be made anonymously.